An effective editing checklist is crucial for good writing. It will help you fix and publish your work faster.

-- Have I told an emotional story that resonates with my readers?
+- Have I told an emotional story that resonates with my reader?

 - Can I strengthen my arguments?

-- Have I brought an original insight to my work?
+- Have I brought an original insight into the narrative?

 - Is the central idea or story specific to this chapter alone or do I elaborate on it elsewhere?

-Ideally, your book chapter should fall naturally alongside the preceding and proceeding chapters in your book and be of a similar length and have a title consistent with the tone of your book.
+Ideally, your chapter should fall naturally alongside the preceding and proceeding chapters, be of a similar length and have a title consistent with the tone.

 It’s also sometimes pleasing to sign-post or reference different chapters in your book at this point too, i.e. “I’ll talk more about this in Ch.5” and so on.

-I was less concerned with pretty little sentences than I with arranging my book in a way that agreed with readers.
+I was less concerned with pretty little sentences or usage of the passive voice than I was with arranging my book in a way that agreed with readers.

 Round 3: Line-editing Your Book Chapter